Welcome Back to Year 5

 Mrs Hibbitt, Mrs Cole, Mr Wright, Ms Welling, Mr Burtonshaw, Ms Trott, Mrs Gibbs, Mr Evans, Mrs Perry

-This term our project is: IS THERE ANYBODY OUT THERE?
+This term our project is: WHAT’S BEHIND THE GREAT WALL?

-We will be learning all about the space, in particular the solar system and how the earth, sun and moon work, and discussing questions like:
+We will be learning all about China, in particular the Shang Dynasty, and asking questions like:

 Dates For Your Diary: